venysssssssssss/AwsOverview/README.md

 ### 14.8.
 AWS CodeBuild

 - **AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
-With CodeBuild, you don’t need to provision, manage, and scale your own build servers, it is serverless.**
+With CodeBuild, you don't need to provision, manage, and scale your own build servers, it is serverless.**
 - Code building service in the cloud (name is obvious)
 - Compiles source code, run tests, and produces packages that are ready to be deployed (by CodeDeploy for example)
 - Benefits:
   - Fully managed, serverless.
   - Continuously scalable & highly available.
   - Secure.
-  - Pay-as-you-go pricing – only pay for the build time.
+  - Pay-as-you-go pricing - only pay for the build time.

 ### 14.9.
 AWS CodePipeline